At Beech Grove, we have designed a curriculum to meet the needs of our school and the community we serve.

 - is tailored to meet the needs of our pupils and school community

 - is rooted in the context of our school and its locality, culture and heritage

 - provides a broad range of experiences that inspire our pupils and connect them to their local, national and global world

-- provides opportunities for pupils to understand and develop our core values of: Respect, Responsibility, Resilience, Aspiration, Courage and Kindness
+- provides opportunities for pupils to understand and embody our core values of: Respect, Responsibility, Resilience, Aspiration, Courage and Kindness

 - is ambitious for all pupils

 - develops our core learning behaviours of: Engagement, Perseverance, Independence and Collaboration

 - recognises and celebrates the unique contribution each individual can make to our school community

 - provides enrichment opportunities to broaden and enhance the children's experience